CodeChrigi/github-slideshow/_posts/0000-01-02-CodeChrigi.md

 4.
 5.	layout: slide
 6.
-7.	title: "This is our second slide!"
+7.	title: "This is the second slide!"
 8.
 9.	---
 10.